 You can basically do a reset of your body clock and get better overall sleep through the use of melatonin.
 This post will highlight the benefit of melatonin in general and how it can help you reset your body clock more quickly, whether it is because of a seasonal time change, or travel to another time zone.

 What is melatonin?
-Melatonin is a substance that your body naturally produces (in melatonin 5mgthe pineal gland in your brain) to help regulate the sleep/wake cycles.
+Melatonin is a substance that your body naturally produces (in the pineal gland in your brain) to help regulate the sleep/wake cycles.
 It is inexpensive, readily available, and effective from any corner drugstore, health food store, or from online sources.
 I recommend a dissolvable or sublingual lozenge.
 Some people find that a time-release formula works better for through-the-night sleep.

 It is best to start with a small dose and work up from there – you may not require much for it to be effective (2, 3 or 5mg).
 With drastic time changes, it may take a bit more to help do the initial reset of your body clock.
 Many people find that they can back down your dosage once the re-establish healthy sleep patterns.
 This can also be a great benefit when traveling, especially if you have changed time zones.